Wildlife of Chile: Mammals

 In view of its geographic setting with formidable High Andes mountain on its eastern border and the arid deserts of north, deterring movement from its neighbouring countries, the terrestrial mammals species in Chile are limited to 103, out of a total mammal species count of about 148.
 The land mammals are mostly nocturnal and avoid human contact.
 National parks, which provide protection to the mammals, are the most likely locations where these animals can be seen.
 There are 18 endemic mammal species.
 Marine mammals (such as whales, otters, sea lions, dolphins) and birds are quite easily seen along the long coastline in the Pacific Ocean to the west of the country.
 Of the more than 600 vertebrate species in the country, only two dozen are considered to be exotic.

-Notable mammal species include guanacos (a form of the wild llama), feral minks, armadillos, culpeo (fox), and opossums.
+Notable mammal species include guanacos (a form of the wild llama), feral minks, armadillos, culpeo, and opossums.
 Species reported in Southern Chile are pudú (world's smallest deer), and the opossum-like monito del monte, which is a living fossil.
 The Patagonian puma, called mountain lion or cougar in North America, is found throughout Chile and its population (once hunted indiscriminately) has been helped by protection provided by the government.